likmoon/4c74356b41.github.io/_posts/2017-06-11-moved-to-jekyll-github-pages.md

 And a really big issue - my blog used permalinks like this: `?p=xxxx` and Jekyll fails to use that.
 No ideas about how to fix this, so I worked around by searching\replacing `?p=` to `post`.
 Kinda works.
 I hope google catches up at some point.
 Maybe worth looking at [this](https://github.com/jekyll/jekyll-redirect-from) later.

+Meanwhile, if you found this in google and it redirects you to the main page instead of the post you are looking for just do a search for the post name on the main page with `Ctrl+F`.

 So I guess I'm happier now.
 Best of luck folks.